Episode - 3F04

 - Abandoned Playground: Bart battles Willy at night in a foreboding, nightmare playground which is empty until the battle.

-- Alternate Universe: The infamous third act of this episode shows Homer entering another dimension, which collapses and leaves him stuck in another universe, namely ours.
+- Alternate Universe: The infamous third short, Homer³, shows Homer entering another dimension, which collapses and leaves him stuck in another universe, namely ours.

 - Ambiguous Syntax and Accidental Innuendo: "'Do not touch Willie.'
 Good advice."